 This is kind of what happened to Formspring, a company that launched a popular social media product that attracted a different user base than its form-building product that is more geared to businesses.

-What the company decided to do was create an infographics that taught users how to create the perfect landing page with their new brand.
+What the company decided to do was create an infographic that taught users how to create the perfect landing page with its new brand.

 The key to success was that they made something that educated their customer.
-In the end, more than 100,000 people shared the infographics through StumbleUpon in the last year.
+In the end, more than 100,000 people shared the infographic through StumbleUpon in the last year.